cch41/authenticate-me/README.md

 ## Overview

 Surfcamp is a full-stack application inspired by [Hipcamp](https://www.hipcamp.com/en-US) with a focus on surfing locations.
 It was a fun project for practicing implementing CRUD features across the stack through React, Redux, Express, and then ultimately the PostgreSQL database via Sequelize commands.
-It was also great practice for styling frontend elements given that I was able to reference the Hipcamp website for inspiration.
+It was also great practice for styling frontend elements as I was able to reference the Hipcamp website for inspiration.

 One area that I would be interested in exploring further is enabling instant messaging between hosts and their guests via websockets.
 I have experience implementing websockets from a previous project where we were obtaining live data on tradeable securities, and think adding this feature to a live website would help improve the user experience.